Log in

 To prevent unauthorised resale and scams, we do not send your actual ticket with the barcode displayed until closer to the event.
 You will receive notification that your event ticket is available at that time.

 Please note that combo ticket holders will receive an individual ticket for EACH event.
+Tickets to events NOT run by UCSA will be sent directly from the provider – Electric Avenue, Twominds and the Crusaders.

 If your payment was successfully completed and the confirmation still hasn’t appeared in your Inbox, Junk or Spam folders, please email the ticketing agent directly at support@flicket.co.nz